 The adult lacebug is barely one fourth inch long, with transparent wings.
 It feeds on the underside of azalea leaves, sucking juice from the leaf cells.

-Mid-spring is a great time to control the first few generations of lacebug larvae and adults.
+Mid-spring is a great time to control the first few generations of lacebug larvae and adults but there is no bad time to hit them.
 There are two options:

 1. Insecticidal soap (click for sources) and most garden insecticides (click for sources) will kill the insects.
 The key to good control, though, is thorough coverage and repeat sprayings in summer, every four weeks.

 Use a garden sprayer and pump it up vigorously.
 When spraying, point the spray wand up from beneath so the undersides of the leaves are covered with spray.

 2. Another pesticide option is to use a systemic insecticide like imidacloprid (click for sources) that poisons the sap of the azalea.
 They can be applied around the roots of azaleas, after flowering, to achieve season-long control.
 This is usually the easiest method to achieve control.